 A completed application demonstrating that the candidate meets all admission requirements may advance to interview eligibility with the following exceptions:

-1. Provisional admission may be granted to an applicant who submits and is admitted with a completed application, paid the application fee, and required documentation minus the Official Transcript for admission.
-A student provisionally admitted under this circumstance must submit the Official Transcript by the end of their first enrolled term in order to enroll in courses for a second term.
-Failure to submit an Official Transcript under this circumstance revokes the admissions acceptance, and the student may not proceed with the coursework.
+1. Provisional admission may be granted to an applicant who submits all required documentation minus the official transcript from the highest degree earned.
+A student provisionally admitted under this circumstance must submit the official transcript by the end of their first enrolled term in order to enroll and take courses in courses in the second term.

 Transfer Credits